OGMAvision/multidevice-emulator/README.md

 # OGMA Multidevice Emulator

 ## Purpose
-The purpose of this emulator (hardware and software) is to help the community develop and test software that interact with OpenOGMA astronomy equipment without having to spend money purchasing the actual equipment.
+The purpose of this emulator (hardware and software) is to help the community develop and test software that interacts with OpenOGMA astronomy equipment without having to spend money purchasing the actual equipment.

 This repository has been forked from the **Adafruit Feather RP2040 PCB** design.